 Senator Marilou McPhedran

-The Vote16 Act would extend the voting age to 16 in Canada!
+The Vote16 Act would extend the voting age to 16 across Canada!

-In a few weeks, the Senate of Canada will be voting on whether to send it to committee.
-Bringing this bill to committee would present Canada with its first occassion for dedicated, exclusive study on extending the voting age to 16.
+In a few days, the Senate of Canada will be voting on whether to send the Vote16 Act to committee.
+Bringing this bill to committee would present politicians with mountains of evidence supporting this policy, including from disciplines of cognitive science, political science, and human rights law.

 Contact your senators!